Fish Fertilizer: What It Is And How To Use It

 There’s a lot of great suppliers for fish meal out there.
 Whether you’re looking for meal made from the whole fish or just fish bone meal, it’s widely available.

 One of my favorite suppliers of organic amendments and fertilizers is Down To Earth.
-They carry both fish meal and fish bone meal.
+They carry both meal and fish bone meal.
 They also carry a fish-based fertilizer that blends fish products with other ingredients.
-Their fish meal is rated 8-6-0, and the fish bone meal is 3-16-0.
+Their meal is rated 8-6-0, and the fish bone meal is 3-16-0.
 Both are fantastic fertilizer options.

 Hydrolyzed Fish Fertilizer